-The first of its kind, the highly sought-after book highlighting hundreds of strange and anomalous geometric shapes appearing artificial to the surface of the Moon will be available in various forms for critique and commentary by select members.
+The first of its kind, the highly sought-after book highlighting hundreds of strange and anomalous geometric shapes appearing artificial to the surface of the Moon is once again available for a limited time as a high-resolution ebook.

 What do we see when we look closely at Apollo-Era photography?